ericbreno/VCache/README.md

 cache.count();
 ```

-Checks if this key is present and not expired in cache (removes expired objects, counts as hit or miss).
+Checks if this key is present and not expired in cache (removes expired objects, counts as hit or miss and refreshes the entity timeout).
 ```
 cache.contains(key);
 ```